SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/working_with_smes.md

 * Trello
 * Microsoft Planner

-And both
+Supplementary tools:

+Either of these may be useful for closer to real-time communication.
 * Microsoft Teams
 * Slack

-May be useful for closer to real-time communication.

 ## Gather information